 Secondary Education - Physical Science Yuma, Bachelor of Science in Education

 NAU-Yuma's Education Department offers courses in teacher preparation in partnership with Arizona Western College.
-It is a joint admission program by design and is only available at the NAU-Yuma branch campus.
+This transfer program is designed specifically for AWC and NAU-Yuma students and is only available at the NAU-Yuma branch campus.

 Along with learning what to teach and how to teach, you have opportunities to experience increasingly complex assignments in classrooms with master teachers.
 We consider fieldwork and practicum experiences to be integral parts of your professional teaching preparation.

 Our teacher education programs lead to professional preparation and state teaching certification in Secondary Education.
 To be accepted into the Secondary Education Program, you must meet criteria established by our Teacher Education Committee.

 What Can I Do with a Bachelor of Science in Education, Secondary Education: Physical Science - Yuma?

 This program is designed for the individual who wants to teach general science in the high school setting (usually grades 9 or 10) or physical science in the middle grades (grades 7 or 8).
 The major requirements include courses in physics, astronomy, chemistry, geography, geology, biology and physical science.

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.